genderdoog/doppelganger/README.md

 ![Website Screenshot](./assets/readme.md/screenshot1.png)

 ## What is this?

-This is a recreation of the doppelganger website briefly shown on Gumball's laptop during *The Amazing World Of Gumball* episode "The Copycats" (S5 E12).
+This project's aim is to recreate the doppelganger website briefly shown on Gumball's laptop during *The Amazing World Of Gumball* episode "The Copycats" (S5 E12) via HTML, CSS and JavaScript.

 [Here](https://www.youtube.com/watch?v=uLxBYzEjeZA&t=13s) is a YouTube clip of that scene.